 FAQs about the New Learning Management System project

-Here are som questions and answers about Uppsala University's New Learning Management System project.
+Here are some questions and answers about Uppsala University's New Learning Management System project.
 This webpage is continuously updated.
 The most recent questions are shown first.
-If you have any comments or questions concerning the new learning management system, please email the project coordinators at firstname.lastname@example.org
+If you have any comments or questions concerning the new learning management system, please email the project coordinators at email@example.com

-What will the new learning management system be?
+Which is the new learning management system?